Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 (5) One thing I would definitely suggest you do if you’re staying in Edinburgh for a few days is check out all the unusual attractions that are off the standard crowded tourist trails.

-There’s so much more to the city than the castle and the palace so consider adding these attractions to your itinerary as well (note that some attractions are located outside the city): Gilmerton Cove, Edinburgh Butterfly and Insect World, The Water of Leith, Leith, Rosslyn Chapel, The Pentland Hills, Cramond Island, Craigmillar Castle.
+There’s so much more to the city than the castle and the palace so consider adding these attractions to your itinerary as well (note that some attractions are located outside the city): Gilmerton Cove, The Water of Leith, Leith, Rosslyn Chapel, The Pentland Hills, Cramond Island, Craigmillar Castle.

 (6) A visit to Edinburgh wouldn’t be complete without taking home a souvenir or two, whether it’s clothing, whisky or a novelty gift, but there are a few things you should bear in mind before you get your bank card out.